 I have no idea what to make of this but from the few minutes the trailer offers I’m keen to find out more.
 Directed by Quentin Dupieux (aka Mr. Oizo) Rubber is described as “smart, funny and wholly original tribute to the cinematic concept of ‘no reason’.”

-- Another week over, it's Best of the Web!
+- Back so soon?
+It's Best of the Web!

 - The poised collages of New Contemporaries artist Katja Angeli